Dr Quah Say Chuan, Primary Care Doctor

 Why is health screening important for married men?

 As men age, they become more susceptible to various health issues, including heart disease, diabetes, and cancer.
-Regular health screening can help detect these conditions early, making treating and managing them easier.
+Regular men’s health screening can help detect these conditions early, making treating and managing them easier.
 It is imperative for married men to be proactive about their health as they are often the breadwinners of their families, and their health issues can impact their ability to work and provide for their loved ones.

 Although health priorities in married men should be individualized based on age, medical history, family history and other risk factors.
-For those apparently healthy married men, health screening should consist of comprehensive blood and urine test, ultrasound abdomen and pelvis, chest x-ray and some relevant diagnostic tests for early detection of hypertension, diabetes, high cholesterol, cancer, cardiovascular disease and common infectious diseases in the community.
+For those apparently healthy married men, men’s health screening should consist of comprehensive blood and urine test, ultrasound abdomen and pelvis, chest x-ray and some relevant diagnostic tests for early detection of hypertension, diabetes, high cholesterol, cancer, cardiovascular disease and common infectious diseases in the community.

 Health screening for married men below 40